I should stress that this is currently my personal opinion and my personal view and not the opinion of OSM-UA.

 Maybe I’m too rough here, but don’t expect me to clear your mess.
 Accept responsibility for your actions.
 I’m used to hear that it is your recurring notion that the fate of OpenStreetMap should be decided by common volunteers, not corporations.
 Maybe one day a certain founder of Geofabrik will take this belief to heart.

-I think that it is internationally recognised that Russia currently has control of Crimea
+I must say, >I think that it is internationally recognised that Russia currently has control of Crimea

 from your policy.
 I am genuinely astonished with this new revolutionary vision of the concept of international recognition.
 My congratulations on this exemplary victory over yourself.
 I’m a fan of Eric Arthur Blair so I can properly appreciate it.